BY CHRISTOPHER HASKELL

 “There are some who will say that your accomplishments today will soon be forgotten, that you’re not real players, that this isn’t a real team.
 And I say that’s bullshit.
 Because as of today, you’re all professional football players.
 You’re being paid to play, and I want to you to remember that, because the men whose places you’ve taken forgot that a long time ago.
 Let’s bring it in.
 Let’s play some football.”— Jimmy McGinty (Gene Hackman)

-Gene Hackman’s quote from The Replacements epitomizes all that the film stands for.
-When the NFL players go on strike, Hackman’s character, Jimmy McGinty is brought in to put together a team of “replacements” to finish out the season.
-In a comical mix of misfits and misguided players, the film plays on the notion of giving the little guy a chance to shine.
+Gene Hackman’s quote from “The Replacements” epitomizes all the film stands for.
+When the NFL players go on strike, Hackman’s character, Jimmy McGinty, is brought in to put together a team of “replacements” to finish out the season.
+The film plays on the notion of giving the little guy a chance to shine in a clever mix of misfits and misguided players.

 Gene Hackman speaks beautifully in the film and carries the film’s deep and “heart”-felt dialogue.
-The Replacements is not a hilarious movie by far, but it does have its moments and has enough of a well-known cast to keep you entertained.
-Plus, with Madden commentating the games, the actual football footage comes off authentic and completes the film effectively.
+“The Replacements” is not a hilarious movie, but it has its moments and enough of a well-known cast to keep you entertained.
+Plus, with Madden commentating on the games, the actual football footage comes off authentic and completes the film effectively.

 “You have a powerful weapon working for you.
 There is no tomorrow for you, and that makes you all very dangerous people!”— Jimmy McGinty (Gene Hackman)

 Bud S. Smith